Gyre Therapeutics, Inc. (NASDAQ:GYRE) President Songjiang Ma Sells 2,000 Shares

 - On Thursday, January 23rd, Songjiang Ma sold 2,000 shares of Gyre Therapeutics stock.
 The stock was sold at an average price of $10.49, for a total transaction of $20,980.00.

-Separately, Noble Financial initiated coverage on Gyre Therapeutics in a research report on Tuesday, March 11th.
-They set an “outperform” rating for the company.
+Separately, Noble Financial started coverage on shares of Gyre Therapeutics in a report on Tuesday, March 11th.
+They issued an “outperform” rating for the company.

 Gyre Therapeutics Company Profile